MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/android/index.md

             transitive: true
 ```

 You can now add the V8.0.0 SDK and configuration, by using local or remote SDK files.
-See [Adding the MobileFirst SDK to Android applications](../../../application-development/sdk/android).
+See [Adding the {{ site.data.keys.product_adj }} SDK to Android applications](../../../application-development/sdk/android).

 > Note: After you import the new SDK, you need to import the Javadoc files manually.
 See [Registering Javadocs to an Android Studio Gradle project](../../../application-development/sdk/android/additional-information).

-You can now start developing your native Android application with the MobileFirst SDK.
+You can now start developing your native Android application with the {{ site.data.keys.product_adj }} SDK.
 You might need to adapt your code to changes in the V8.0.0 API (see [Updating the Android code](#updating-the-android-code)).

 #### What to do next
 Replace the client-side APIs that are discontinued or not in v8.0.

 ## Updating the Android code
-IBM MobileFirst Foundation v8.0 introduces a number of changes to the Android SDK that might require changes to apps developed in earlier versions.
+{{ site.data.keys.product_full }} v8.0 introduces a number of changes to the Android SDK that might require changes to apps developed in earlier versions.
-The tables below list changes in the MobileFirst Android SDK.
+The tables below list changes in the {{ site.data.keys.product_adj }} Android SDK.

 #### Discontinued Android API elements